divijghose/firedrake/Firedrake-meeting-2024-10-23.md

 ```
 CI time has shot up as a result.

+## JB: Move pyop3 and TSFC to firedrake and move FInAT to FIAT
+This is now happening, beware PB we need to pause merges on FIAT/FInAT for a bit.

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*